 Browsing through these listings, I would say my used pair would be worth anywhere from $40 to $80.

 Doing this can at least give you an idea as to what you should expect if you were to sell on eBay.
 Just make sure you pay close attention to the listing details.
 Did it come with the box?
 How was the condition?
 99% of the time you will get the most money from eBay, but you have to invest your time creating the posting, shipping your shoes out and hoping your shoes even get a bid.

 Aside from eBay, I also recommend the GOAT shoe app, which I recommend later on, as they have some great data to help you determine a price as well.

-So, now that you know what you could at least expect, let’s jump in and explore the many websites you can list your pair of shoes on right now.
+So, now that you know what you could at least expect, let’s jump in and explore the many websites and apps you can list your pair of shoes on right now.

-NOTE: The following platforms are ideal for both new and used shoes.
+NOTE: The following apps are ideal for both new and used shoes.

 The Facebook Marketplace is one of my favorites for a few reasons.

 For one, it’s 100% free, and secondly, everyone who views your item will live quite close to you.